AnnaTheSloth284/100-Days-of-Code-IEEE-CS-SBC-MACE/Week 03/README.md

 # Working with Files

+Welcome to our Introduction to MySQL and MySQL-Python Connectivity module!
+In this module, we will cover the basics of working with MySQL databases and how to connect to them using Python.

+To start off let's clear up some doubts shall we?

+## What are Files ?
+Files are a type of data storage that allow information to be saved and retrieved on a computer.
+They can contain any type of information, such as text, images, or program code.
+Files are used for a wide range of applications, from storing important documents to managing data for software applications.

+Python is a programming language that is often used for data processing and analysis.
+One of the main advantages of Python is its ability to work with files.
+Python provides a wide range of file-handling functions and modules that allow developers to read, write, and manipulate files.
+This makes Python a powerful tool for managing and processing data stored in files.

+## Why use Files
+One of the key advantages of using files with Python is the ability to store and process large amounts of data.
+Python can handle large files without running out of memory or causing performance issues.
+Additionally, Python's file handling functions allow developers to easily organize and manipulate data within files.

+Another advantage of using files with Python is the ability to automate repetitive tasks.
+Python can be used to write scripts that automate tasks such as file conversion, data extraction, and data cleaning.
+This can save time and reduce the risk of errors in data management tasks.

+However, there are also some disadvantages to using files.
+One of the main drawbacks is the risk of data loss or corruption.
+If a file is not properly backed up or managed, it can become corrupted or lost, which can cause significant problems for data management.
+Additionally, some file formats may not be compatible with Python, which can limit the types of files that can be processed.

 ### Now let's dive deeaper

 ### Here is a set of links to get you started on your journey